|Our reference library - at home!|

 Our lovely neighbours at Yowah in July 2010, were Geoff and Enid (and their dog, Jacque).
 They had a van and towed a hard-floor camper.
 Geoff's lapidary machines traveled in the rear of the van!
-(We were very sad to hear of Geoff's passing but remain in contact with Enid, which is great).
+(We were very sad to hear of Geoff's passing but remain in contact with Enid, which is lovely).

 We had more lovely neighbours at Lightning Ridge.
 Simon and Rachael were coming to the end of a year-long trip, travelling in a trailer that Simon custom built.
 A priority for him was to fit a schmick coffee machine!
 (It was Simon that assisted Nick with Elmer's repairs that trip).

 From time to time Nick and I look at swanky caravans and camper trailers.
 We once spotted a small, six-metre off-road van.
 AT $60K it was the cheapest one in the show-room.
 Aside from the price, we were amazed by it's three televisions (including one that was mounted outside)!

 We generally prefer a simpler life while away.
 Aside from my camera, journals and writing folder, I like to take my reference library.
 Yep, I'm a bit nerdy!

 I bought my first copy of "The Slater Field Guide to Australian Birds" for use on a trip through the Northern Territory, when Nissa was a baby.
-(She's at uni now, part-way through her second degree)!
+(She's in her mid 20s now and recently graduated from her second degree)!

 I've since updated to a newer edition, which was MIA when we headed up to Yowah in December 2010 so I bought Simpson & Day's "Field Guide to the Birds of Australia" from the Cunnamulla Post Office.
 I now use both books so we have the benefit of extra information while camping.
 I often use the Birds in Backyards website at home.
 These days we have laptops and mobile broadband, so will be able to utilise online resources, which will be novel.

 The girls and I used to regularly visit the forest and would often participate in ranger- guided bush-walks during the school holidays.